The expungement petition and fee waiver forms used here are for Butte County. For another another county, please visit our forms page.

 2. After receiving your criminal history information from the DOJ, you are ready to fill out the application to petition for expungement.
 The application is the same for both PC 1203.4 and 1203.4a (simply check the appropriate box).

 a.)
 Click here to obtain the application for the expungement petition.
 The application we have on file is for the Butte County Superior Court.
-This is the form used statewide, but each county may have additional paperwork attached, so it is a good idea to request their expungement petition form and any additional paperwork that County Superior Court requires.
+This is the form used statewide, but each county may have additional paperwork attached, so it is a good idea to request their expungement petition form.

 b.)
-To see an example of how to fill out the Petition for Dismissal, click here.
+To see an example of how this would be filled out click here.

 4. For those with an extensive criminal history it is HIGHLY recommended that you write a letter to the judge (usually applies only to felonies).
 At your scheduled court appointment bring this letter with you and hand it to the bailiff to give to the judge.
 We have provided an example for you here.